gubaruch/Data-mesh-util/README.md

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image(8).png)

-now , we would like to clone the source code from the git repository.
+11. Now , we would like to clone the source code from the git repository.

-in the terminal window:
+In the terminal window:

-make sure you are on the following path : */home/ec2-user/environment*
+Make sure you are on the following path : */home/ec2-user/environment*

 write :`git clone https://github.com/gubaruch/Data-mesh-util.git`

-this command will donwload the source code to your cloud9 environment.
+This command will donwload the source code to your cloud9 environment.

-12. For the *Rpository URL* enter : https://github.com/gubaruch/Data-mesh-util.git and click enter.

-Select the location for the repo, and now you should see the source code in your local cloud9 environment.
+12. Select the location for the repo, and now you should see the source code in your local cloud9 environment.

 ![](https://github.com/gubaruch/TLC303_reinvent2021/blob/main/doc/image24.PNG)